Shuoqi Sun

 👋 Hi there!
 I’m a second-year PhD candidate at the School of Computing Technologies, RMIT University.
 I am lucky to work under the supervision of Dr. Danula Hettiachchi and Dr. Damiano Spina.
 I am a recipient of a full PhD scholarship and a student member of the ARC Centre of Excellence for Automated Decision-Making and Society (ADM+S), and I am also a student member of the Centre for Human-AI Information Environments (CHAI).

-- I also evaluate and quantify the vulnerabilities of LLM-based ranking systems to search engine optimization (SEO), with a particular focus on document content modification.
+In addition to my user-centric research, I assess the vulnerabilities of LLM-based ranking systems to Search Engine Optimization (SEO) techniques, with a focus on document content modification.

 Please review my CV here.